Armando Normand: Arrest and disappearance

-Normand stated that he returned to his home town of Cochabamba sometime around December of 1912, he also specified that "I always traveled under my own name."
+Normand stated that he returned to his home town of Cochabamba sometime around December 1912, he also specified that "I always traveled under my own name."
 For a time, he made a living by selling horses from Chile while he was in Cochabamba.
 Near the end of May in 1913, the Sydney Morning Press ran an article titled "Arrest of Armando Normand", highlighting an announcement that the Bolivian police had transferred Normand into the custody of Peruvian authorities.
 Normand was transferred from prison at Lima to the prison of Iquitos, the British consul-general at Iquitos announced that Normand arrived at Iquitos in custody on October 3 of 1913.
 In an unpublished book titled El Putumayo y la Justicia, judge Paredes wrote:

 Armando Normand, leaves that town (Lima) and arrives in Iquitos after a more or less comfortable trip, loaded down, overwhelmed with letters of recommendation for the authorities and magistrates, letters that are shown here [Iquitos] and bear the most respectable signatures of high-ranking figures in politics, the army, banking and the legal profession...
 A whole suitcase full of letters of recommendation in favor of a prisoner of that stature."

 During his incarceration, Normand sent at least two letters to The West Coast Leader paper, further refuting the crimes that Roger Casement had implicated him with.
 (Note: El Proceso del Putumayo y sus secretos inauditos noted that Normand denied that either he or any other Peruvian Amazon Company employee had committed any crime.
 The author wrote "even assuming that no crimes had been committed in the 'Andoques' section, there would always be reason to accuse Normand of not having told the truth in the aforementioned memorial, if the crimes committed in other sections are taken into consideration."
 The "aforementioned memorial" refers to an essay published by the Peruvian Amazon Company in 1907, signed by Normand and many other prominent employees, in refutal of Benjamin Saldaña Rocca's articles.)
 In 1915 it was reported Normand had escaped from prison and fled to Brazil with other henchmen of Arana.
 (Note: Around the time of Casement's trial in London, the New York Herald published an article which claimed: "[i]n the escape of these prisoners evidences of German intrigue, with Sir Roger as the guiding genius were apparent.")
 Historian John Hemming wrote that "[a]ppeals and counter-appeals delayed proceedings until May of 1915, just before a verdict against them, Normand, Aurelio Rodriguez and another were allowed to escape from jail."
 There are no historical traces of Armando Normand after that.